sherbet-refuser/trans-action/docs/agreements.md

 1. Each Council member shall provide their biographical information within one week of joining
 2. Members may update their information at any time
 3. Information will be removed within 24 hours of a member's departure from the Council
+4. Members may request an exemption from public listing due to safety concerns, pending Council approval

 ---